 Do you have the “entrepreneurial spirit?”

-If so, insurance sales will require your entrepreneurial effort from Day 1!
+If so, rest assured that insurance sales requires entrepreneurial effort from day 1!

 If you’ve always wanted to own your own business… if you’ve wanted the benefits of entrepreneurship provides like freedom and income maximization… the insurance business offers it.